Undangan untuk Kongres ke-3 IKOHI

 Third, the recommendation above (especially point 2) becomes important to be followed-up since in this case there are a number of victims who were still disappeared.
 International human rights instruments' [International Convention on Protection of All Persons from Enforced Disappearances] emphasizes the urgency to search and clarity of the fate and whereabouts of the victims of enforced disappearances.

-These recommendations complement the legal basis and the establishment of ad hoc human rights court for the President, according to Article 43 of Law 26/2000 on Human Rights Court, which states;
+These recommendations complement the legal basis and the establishment of ad hoc human rights court for the President, according to Article 43 of Law 26/2000 on Human Rights Court, which states; 1.
+The violations of human rights that occurred prior to the enactment of the Law shall be examined by the ad hoc Human Rights Court 2.
+The Ad hoc human rights court as referred to in paragraph (1) is formed on the basis of the proposal the House of Representatives of Indonesia.

 Specifically on the role of the Parliament, on the legal and constitutional mandate we expect the Parliament to supervise to ensure the above recommendations be followed up by the President.
 This supervision can be done by the Parliament as follows;

+To ensure that administrative and procedural recommendations have been submitted to the President of the Republic of Indonesia, Mr. Susilo Bambang Yudhoyono.
 The consideration of the importance of this case, the House should immediately follow-up point 1 above by doing the consultation meeting with the President of Indonesia, Mr. Susilo Bambang Yudhoyono.

 As soon as possible to conduct the Public Hearings Meeting or Working Meeting with the Attorney General, National Human Rights Commission and the Department of Justice and Human Rights to find a plan and follow up the steps to be taken of each agency in implementing the above recommendations.